pcaversaccio/safe-tx-hashes-util/README.md

 > Ensure that [`cast`](https://github.com/foundry-rs/foundry/tree/master/crates/cast) and [`chisel`](https://github.com/foundry-rs/foundry/tree/master/crates/chisel) are installed locally.
 For installation instructions, refer to this [guide](https://getfoundry.sh/introduction/installation/).
 This [script](./safe_hashes.sh) is designed to work with the latest _stable_ versions of [`cast`](https://github.com/foundry-rs/foundry/tree/master/crates/cast) and [`chisel`](https://github.com/foundry-rs/foundry/tree/master/crates/chisel), starting from version [`1.3.5`](https://github.com/foundry-rs/foundry/releases/tag/v1.3.5).

 > [!TIP]
 > For macOS users, please refer to the [macOS Users: Upgrading Bash](#macos-users-upgrading-bash) section.
->
-> Alternatively, you can use the Docker container which includes all required dependencies.
-See the [Docker Usage](#docker-usage) section below.
+Alternatively, you can use the Docker container, which comes pre-installed with all required dependencies.
+For details, see the [Docker Usage](#docker-usage) section below.

 ```console
 ./safe_hashes.sh [--help] [--version] [--list-networks] --network <network> --address <address>